 Article 5 – General worker qualifications

-The Government of Georgia shall direct the relevant Cooperating Authority on its behalf to ensure that the Georgian workers recruited for temporary employment under this Agreement shall have all necessary skills, training and experience as required for the relevant sector, have been medically examined, are in good mental and physical health and hold relevant medical certificates and have no criminal record, all as stipulated in the relevant Implementation Protocols.
+The Government of Georgia shall direct the relevant Cooperating Authority on its behalf to ensure that the Georgian Citizens recruited for temporary employment under this Agreement shall have all necessary skills, training and experience as required for the relevant sector, have been medically examined, are in good mental and physical health and hold relevant medical certificates and have no criminal record, all as stipulated in the relevant Implementation Protocols.

 Article 6- Recruitment process

-The Parties agree to take all necessary measures to ensure that the recruitment process is transparent, that all relevant information is provided to the applicants (including their obligations concerning legal stay and employment in Israel and their return to Georgia upon the conclusion of their legal employment period in Israel) and that no fees or payments, other than any permitted payments set out in the relevant Implementation Protocols, which shall not exceed permitted payments set out in national legislation of Israel, shall be collected from the applicants or the workers in connection with their recruitment, directly or indirectly, in either country, throughout the entire recruitment and placement process in Israel.
+The Parties agree to take all reasonable necessary measures to ensure that the recruitment process is transparent, that all relevant information is provided to the applicants (including their obligations concerning legal stay and employment in Israel and their return to Georgia upon the conclusion of their legal employment period in Israel) and that no fees or payments in connection with their recruitment, other than any permitted payments set out in the relevant Implementation Protocols, which shall not exceed permitted payments set out in national legislation of Israel, shall be collected from the applicants or the workers, directly or indirectly, in either country, throughout the entire recruitment,and employment process in Israel.

 Article 7 -Joint Coordination Committee and exchange of information